-Edge Computing for Energy: Powering the Industry’s Future
+Edge Computing Systems for the Energy Industry: Powering the Industry’s Future

 In the past years, organisation within the energy industry have faced intense pressure to cut costs, deal with unpredictable shifts in demand, and enhance their competitiveness by making decisions based on up-to-the-minute information.
 This has led to an increasing part of the computing resources being moved out to where the data is collected.